longhorn/website/content/docs/1.6.0/nodes-and-volumes/volumes/trim-filesystem.md

     fstrim /export/<volume name>
     ```

-#### Periodically
+#### Periodically trim the filesystem

-You can set up a [RecurringJob](../../../snapshots-and-backups/scheduling-backups-and-snapshots/#set-up-recurring-jobs) to periodically execute a filesystem trim.
+You can set up a [RecurringJob](../../../snapshots-and-backups/scheduling-backups-and-snapshots/#set-up-recurring-jobs) to periodically trim the filesystem.

 ## Automatically Remove Snapshots During Filesystem Trim